max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

 MovingAverage() : MovingAverage Object
-	An object that makes it easy to keep track of a moving/rolling average.
+	An object that makes it easy to keep track of a 'rolling' average.

 		For example, showing all properties:
 			var avg = new movingAverage();